qingzhang100/python/README.md

 # python
-A python code to set up local host on your own computer
+et up local host on your own computer with python code